David Smith

 David Smith is in his third season as the Mighty Macs' head men's and women's cross country coach in 2025.

-“I am confident that our cross-country teams will continue to move forward under David’s leadership,” said Murphy.
+“I am confident that our cross-country teams will continue to move forward under David’s leadership,” said Paul Murphy, Immaculata's Director of Athletics and Recreation.
 “His knowledge and commitment to establishing a tremendous team culture that will allow our distance runners to thrive will put Immaculata’s student-athletes in a tremendous position.”

-Smith comes to Immaculata after spending the past eight years at Bayard Rustin High School.
-Smith was boys’ cross-country head coach and girls’ cross-country assistant coach and worked with Rustin’s track distance and mid-distance athletes (800 meters & up).
+Smith came to Immaculata after spending eight years at Bayard Rustin High School.
+Smith was the boys’ cross country head coach and girls’ cross country assistant coach and worked with Rustin’s track distance and mid-distance athletes (800 meters & up).

-Smith earned his Bachelor of Arts in Fine Arts from the University of the South.
+Smith earned his Bachelor of Arts in Fine Arts from the University of the South (Sewanee).
 He earned his Post BACC secondary education teaching certificates and master’s degree in Geoscience from West Chester University.
-Smith is employed as Chemistry, Geo-Science, Biology and Environmental Science Teacher at Bayard Rustin High School.
+Smith is employed as a chemistry, geo-science, biology and environmental science teacher at Bayard Rustin High School.